RenderKit/openvkl/doc/api.md

 Note that cell widths are defined _per refinement level_, not per block.

+A binary BVH is used internally to accelerate interval iteration.
+Intervals are found by intersecting BVH nodes up to a maximum level of the tree, configurable by the `maxIteratorDepth` parameter.

 AMR volumes are created by passing the type string `"amr"` to `vklNewVolume`, and have the following parameters: